Three Australians die from contaminated melon

-Sydney, March 3, 2018 (AFP) - - Three Australians have died after consuming melon contaminated with listeria amid an outbreak that has promoted health authorities to warn those at risk to throw out pre-cut melons.
+Sydney (AFP) - Three Australians have died after consuming melon contaminated with listeria amid an outbreak that has prompted health authorities to warn those at risk to throw out pre-cut melons.

 Listeria is a commonly found bacteria and for most people who consume foods that contain it does not cause illness.